mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 {% endhint %}

 #### Android
 All devices on an android device should listen to the following intent appid.capture.
-Upon this intend the devices are expected to respond back with the JSON response filtered by the respective type.
+Upon this intent the devices are expected to respond back with the JSON response filtered by the respective type.

 #### IOS
 All devices on an IOS device would respond to the URL schema as follows.